 Information Security 101 - back to basics

-When a new worker initially joins an organization, they immediately start absorbing the
+As soon as a new worker arrives, they start absorbing and being assimilated into the

 corporate culture – ‘the way we do things here’.
-Most organizations run orientation sessions to welcome newcomers and kick-start the absorption and alignment process, with
+Sensible organizations run orientation sessions to welcome newcomers and kick-start the cultural integration.

-Information Security 101 covers common information risks (e.g. malware) and controls that are more-or-less universal (e.g. antivirus).
-The awareness materials are deliberately
+Information Security 101 covers common information risks (e.g. malware) and information security controls (e.g. antivirus).
+The materials are deliberately succinct, outlining key

-As well as orientation, Information Security 101 also facilitates the initial launch or relaunch of an awareness program (perhaps in support of ISO/IEC 27001, GDPR, PCI-DSS or some other compliance obligation).
-It introduces the program, quickly bringing everybody
+As well as orientation, Information Security 101 also facilitates the launch or relaunch of an awareness and training program in support of ISO/IEC 27001, GDPR, PCI-DSS and other compliance obligations.
+It introduces the program, quickly bringing everybody up to the

-Either way, the module is intended to lead-in to an ongoing or continuous security awareness approach: it is unlikely to be sufficient by itself.
-Naturally, we recommend the
+Either way, the module is intended to lead-in to an ongoing or continuous security awareness and training approach: it is unlikely to be sufficient by itself.
+Naturally, we

-The ‘Keep calm’ poster image is more than just eye-candy.
+The ‘Keep calm’ poster design is more than just eye-candy.
 That’s an important awareness

 message to put across: people need straightforward instruction on what to do if there’s some sort of incident at work, ranging from where are the fire exits to what do I do if I

 receive spam or scams by email.
-There are another 5 high-resolution poster designs in the module too.
+There are another 5 poster designs in the module too, provided as high-resolution JPGs for you to print or incorporate into other media.

 The seminar slides, leaflets, model policies and other materials advise workers to check out the Security Zone, an area on the corporate intranet managed

-security policies and procedures.
-Along with the Help Desk, we view the Security Zone as a focal point for anyone seeking additional information.
-A generic specification for the Security Zone is provided to help customers set one up from scratch or redesign theirs.
+by Information Security with all manner of awareness and training materials such as your policies and procedures.
+Along with the Help Desk, the Security Zone is a focal point for anyone seeking additional information and advice.
+A generic specification for the Security Zone is provided in the module to help

 Information Security 101 is designed to: